 STEP is administered by the Admissions Testing Service and papers are sat immediately after the A Level examination period (in June).
 You need to speak to your school or college about registering for the examinations, which is done through the Admissions Testing Service's secure online entry system.

 Past papers are available on the STEP website and from the STEP Support Team at the Admissions Testing Service.
 We encourage you to look at these to familiarise yourself with the style, format and time constraints of the exams.

-The University has launched a free online STEP Support Programme at www.maths.org/STEP designed to help potential university applicants develop their advanced problem-solving skills and prepare for the STEP exams.
-The Programme is a series of weekly modules, and is designed for individual self-study from the summer of Year 12 onwards.
-Each module includes warm-up exercises and preparatory work that leads to a STEP question, as well as follow-up self-evaluation and development material to help you assess your progress.
-There's also an online discussion forum where you can ask for help and hints from Cambridge students.
+The University has launched a free online Support Programme at: www.maths.org/STEP designed to help potential university applicants develop their advanced problem-solving skills and prepare for STEP exams.
+The STEP Support Programme consists of a series of weekly modules, and is designed for individual self-study from the summer of Year 12 onwards.
+Each module includes warm-up exercises and preparatory work that leads to selected STEP questions, with guidance notes and partial solutions to help you assess your progress.
+There's also an online discussion forum where you can ask for additional help and hints from Cambridge student mentors.